 Fifty Shades of Grey – carefully misdirected | Netflix

 There’s a natural, innate quality about some love stories – they manage to melt even the hardest of hearts.
 Even the ones those aren’t usually appreciative of love stories.
-The Notebook definitely is one such love story between Allie and Noah, portrayed beautifully by Rachel McAdams and Ryan Gosling.
-It isn’t conventional, Noah literally hangs...
+The Notebook definitely is one such love story between Allie and Noah, portrayed by Rachel McAdams and Ryan Gosling.
+It isn’t conventional, Noah literally hangs himself...
 Continue Reading →

 Now you see me 2 | Netflix